DiaperGlu/DiaperGlu64/DG6502CrossAsm/ReadMe.txt

   These instructions compile short branches.
   Except for UNTIL, the branch distance must be from -80 to 7F UNTIL, will compile a long branch if needed
-  ELSE, REPEAT, and LONGREPEAT, use CLC, NC UNTIL, for it's branch which means
+  ELSE, REPEAT, and LONGREPEAT, use CLC, NC UNTIL, for their branches which means
-    they clears the carry flag
+    they clear the carry flag
   QELSE, and QREPEAT, use BRA, which is not available in the original version of
     the 6502